HannahHealyQCA/1701QCA-Assessment1/experiments/experiments.md

 This experiment could be the basis of a real world application such as an orienteering or scavenger tool as using the led to detect a specific compass heading could lead someone to a goal location.
 This mechanism could also function as a finding tool for lost objects.
 Similar to 'find your iphone' it coulde be utilised to find a certain object whether in a treasure hunt or just to find an important lost everyday item.

 ### Experiment 7- Wind Power ###

-(Replace this with the experiment name)

 #### Photo of completed project ####
-In the code below, replace imagemissing.jpg with the name of the image, which should be in the kitexperiments folder.

 ![Image](WindExperiment1.png)